 - Drafting expert determination provisions to be included in performance bond wordings.

-- Negotiating and advising on wording of performance bonds; including advising on bespoke and unusual wordings.
+- Negotiating and advising on the wording of performance bonds; including advising on bespoke and unusual wordings.

-- Advising in relation to claim on performance bond following insolvency of contractor where liability was not in issue but quantum was.
+- Advising in relation to claim on performance bond following the insolvency of the contractor where liability was not in issue but quantum was.
 Successfully resolved at a without prejudice meeting.

 - Advising a contractor on a claim for Compensation Event arising under NEC3 form of contract based on ground 12 – physical ground conditions.
-Successful result achieved in favour of contractor at adjudication.
+A successful result achieved in favour of contractor at adjudication.